 Method 4: Using Wondershare Repairit

-Wondershare Repairit is an effective solution and a great way to repair JPEG images affected by STOP/DJVU ransomware.
+Wondershare Repairit - Photo Repair is an effective solution and a great way to repair JPEG images affected by STOP/DJVU ransomware.
 It is software that's easy to navigate and quite user-friendly.
 Users don't need technical experience to use this software.

 After download the software on your desktop, below are steps to repair JPEG images affected by STOP/DJVU ransomware.

-Click on 'add file' at the center of the page to enter your files.
+Click on "add file" at the center of "Photo Repair" section to enter your photos.

 Once you click the files with the ransomware infection, click on repair at the end of the page to continue.